lmkoch/postmarket-shift-detection/README.md

 * **Data**

-  For both MNIST and Camelyon17, the data is automatically to `data_root` directory specified in config the first time the dataset is created.
-For Camelyon17, this may take a while.

   The Eyepacs dataset is not publicly available.
+Enquiries about data access may be directed to contact@eyepacs.org.
+In the meantime, please use your own dataset for experiments.

 # Experiments